Jira Changes

 | Jira field | If |

-- Add the required query parameters to the URL.
-Below a basic example of a fully formed URL
+Add the required query parameters to the URL.
+Example:

 URL Encoding